twhui/LiteFlowNet/README.md

 For more details about LiteFlowNet, please visit <a href="http://mmlab.ie.cuhk.edu.hk/projects/LiteFlowNet/"> <strong>my project page</strong></a>.

-It comes as a fork of the modified caffe master branch from <a href="https://github.com/lmb-freiburg/flownet2">FlowNet2</a> with new layers, scripts, and trained models.
+It comes as a fork of modified caffe master branches from <a href="https://lmb.informatik.uni-freiburg.de/resources/software.php">DispFlowNet</a> and <a href="https://github.com/lmb-freiburg/flownet2">FlowNet2</a> with our new layers, scripts, and trained models.

 # Prerequisites
 Installation was tested under Ubuntu 14.04.5 and 16.04.2 with CUDA 8.0 and cuDNN 5.1.